Bitcorn-labs/Icpi-explorer/README.md

-special thanks oss providers  Sneed Dao special thanks to ghost team for candid interface instructions -sneed dao provided the base code for the project directly with the sneed snoop fork -the sns cansiter indexing tool from snassy.icp was also instrumental in the devlopment of the the main dapp -ghost team has been extremely supporting in sharing cansiter and candid interface information for the growth of the project
+special thanks oss providers  Sneed Dao special thanks to ghost team for candid interface instructions -sneed dao provided the base code for the project directly with the sneed snoop fork -ghost team has been extremely supporting in sharing cansiter and candid interface information for the growth of the project